sateffen/jqueryless-signalr/README.md

 # SignalR Extended

-This lib provides a basic version of signalR v2.2.1 wrapped with a jquery shim, so you won't need a complete jquery environment for using it.
+This is no real "extended" version for signalr, just extended by the nice fact, that you don't need a complete jquery to use it.
+It provides an own jquery shim, that makes signalr operate like usual.

+**WARNING**: I've not tested the code yet.
+You're welcome to test or contribute to this project, but as long as it's not on NPM yet, it's not tested enough.

 ## API